roman-milk/roman-milk.github.io/whos-the-boss.md

  "Describe for me how you were bound."

  "I was facing the tree, my arms stretch wide and tied around the trunk, my breasts pressing into the rough bark.
 It was rather uncomfortable, but at the same time the newness of the sensation thrilled me.
 My feet were also forced apart and tied around the base of the trunk.
 I was spread and helpless, and I was dripping wet."
-Report_Story #2